 Advertise.
 If you’re lucky enough to already have a buyer lined up, jump on to the next paragraph!
 Most business owners, however, must put their company out there to attract a buyer.
 A buyer need to be aware of your business before they can approach you, so advertise where you will be seen–local newspapers, trade publications, and on business sale websites.
 A word of warning, though – you may not want your customers, employees, and competitors to know that you are selling your business until the deal is done.
 Advertise with general terms that won’t put everyone on red alert; say “mid-sized dry cleaning business in uptown” instead of “Gary’s Dry Cleaning on Main Street”.
 A business broker is an option to keep you from going to the hassle of advertising, but you must be willing to pay a commission for the service.

 Negotiating the sale.
-The complicated nature of negotiating the sale of your business is where the counsel of a Creative Business Lawyer® is absolutely indispensable.
+The complicated nature of negotiating the sale of your business is where the counsel of an experienced business attorney is absolutely indispensable.
 In the process of negotiation, you will be disclosing intimate details about your business’ financials and methods of operation – things you wouldn’t normally want to share with the public or your competitors.
 It’s important to have a non-disclosure agreement in place before divulging all that information, and it’s important that the agreement is drafted in a way that it will be enforceable, otherwise it won’t be giving you the protection you think you are getting.
 Enjoy the peace of mind of knowing that your experienced attorney will help you strike the best deal possible and keep your valuable information safe in the meantime.

 Developing a sales agreement.
-A sales agreement can be complicated and your future could hang on the phrasing of a single clause, so be sure to keep your Creative Business Lawyer® involved.
+A sales agreement can be complicated and your future could hang on the phrasing of a single clause, so be sure to keep your business lawyer involved.
 The agreement should include a list of assets included in the sale and their value, all contracts and business relationships the new buyer will be carrying forward, and the structure of the sale–especially how you will be paid!